Russia says flew 164 sorties in Syria in last three days

 Russia says it has destroyed more than 800 terrorist targets in Syria since it began its campaign of air strikes on Sept.
 30, an intervention Moscow says is aimed at destroying extremist Islamic militants, but which Washington says is also targeting moderate rebels opposed to Syrian President Bashar al-Assad.

-The defense ministry said air force jets destroyed two metal hangars housing a major al-Nusra ammunition store in the eastern Suburbs of Syria's capital, Damascus.
+The defence ministry said air force jets destroyed two metal hangars housing a major al-Nusra ammunition store in the eastern Suburbs of Syria's capital, Damascus.

 Additionally, two Su-24 fighter jets hit a vehicle workshop in the northern Aleppo province where Islamic State militants were equipping cars with mortars and Zu-23 anti-aircraft cannons, the ministry said.